BenSeddikMehdi/MATLAB_CCS_EZDSP5502/README.md

-# MATLAB_EZDSP5502
+# MATLAB_CCS_EZDSP5502
-Interfacing MATLAB with Code Composer Studio by using EZDSP5502 board.
+Interfacing MATLAB2019a with Code Composer Studio v9 by using EZDSP5502 board.